kino-6/CANLogParser/README.md

 # CANLogParser

-A simple parser that converts Vector `.asc` CAN log files into a pandas `DataFrame`.
+A simple parser that converts Vector `.asc` CAN or CAN FD log files into a pandas `DataFrame`.

 ## Usage